NativeScript/docs-v8/plugins/localize.md

 ## Credits

 A lot of thanks goes out to [Ludovic Fabrèges (@lfabreges)](https://github.com/lfabreges) for developing and maintaining this plugin in the past.
 When he had to abandon it due to shifted priorities, he was kind enough to [move the repo to me](https://github.com/EddyVerbruggen/nativescript-localize/issues/73).
-Eddy then joined NativeScript's Technical Steering Committe and to vastly improve plugin maintenance [it was scoped and moved here](https://github.com/EddyVerbruggen/nativescript-localize/issues/99)!
+Eddy then joined NativeScript's Technical Steering Committee and to vastly improve plugin maintenance [it was scoped and moved here](https://github.com/EddyVerbruggen/nativescript-localize/issues/99)!

 ## Table of contents